CodingKoopa/lionbot/Readme.md

 1. Create a Discord server.
 2. Modify the `@everyone` role to take away the `Send Messages` permission in the `Text Permissions` section.
-3. Make 4 roles (These must be named exactly how they are typed here, unless noted otherwise.):
+3. Make 4 roles:
-- The `Admins` role.
+- The admin role.
 These are administrators, the staff with the most power.
 The permissions are up to you.
-- The `Moderators` role.
+- The moderator role.
 These are moderators, staff members with less power than the administrators.
 The permissions are up to you.
-- The Bold and Bash role (The name of this role is up to you.).
+- The LionBot role.
 This is the bot's role.
 The permissions must grant:
   - `Read Text Channels & See Voice Channels` to receive commands.
   - `Send Text Messages` to respond to commands.
   - `Manage Roles` for the verification process.